Carlos Delcid enters his 17th season at the helm of the NYIT men's soccer program in 2017.

 Under his tutelage, more than 50 student-athletes have received all-conference honors.

-Delcid has also coached two players to National Soccer Coaches Association of American (NSCAA)/adidas All-America recognition.
+Delcid has also coached three players to National Soccer Coaches Association of American (NSCAA)/adidas All-America recognition.
 Eduardo Anacelto received the honor in 2006 as he was named to the second team, while Kyle Cupid earned first team honors in 2007.
 Last season, captain Vinny Caccavale became the fourth Bear, and third under Delcid, to earn All-America honors fromthe NSCAA.
 He also made program history as the team's first CoSIDA Academic All-District I selection and the program's first NSCAA Scholar All-American.

 In 2011, Delcid coached the Bears to their first ECC Tournament championship and the program's fifth NCAA Regional berth.
 NYIT ended the season with a 14-4-2 overall mark and a second place finish in the ECC with a 5-1-1 record.
 For their efforts, DiDonna and Caccavale earned Daktronics All-East Region honors and were named All-ECC First team.
 Senior Pierre Sy, Gallardo, and freshman Guillermo Fuentes earned second team honors, while Gallardo was named the ECC Tournament's Most Outstanding Player.